 What compels someone to adorn themselves with these irreversible markings?
 Narcissism easily comes to mind, or an extreme need for attention (especially true for those sporting expansive/intrusive tats).
 Probably more people observe such body art with puzzlement as in admiration.
 As I see it, getting a prominent tattoo would be akin to me being so enchanted with a necktie that I never want to take it off, no matter the occasion.
 I'd wear it with a suit, at the gym, on the beach, in the shower, etc.

 Don't get me wrong, some of the more complex tattoos are works of art, and they're further enhanced when displayed on a beautiful body.
-But why would someone want to look like they should be hanging on a wall of an art gallery?
+But why would someone want to look like they should be hanging on the wall of an art gallery?
 (If Michelangelo were alive today perhaps he might have chosen to etch his masterpiece on his boyfriend's muscled back rather than on the ceiling of the Sistine Chapel!)
 I admit that some tattoos enhance sex appeal, especially if they're found at the nape of the neck, on the lower back or the buttocks (as pictured).
 Understated, sparse and concealed adds to the appeal.
 However, when I'm in bed with a man I prefer my mind not be distracted by an expansive tattoo covering pecs, stomach, back, neck, etc. If I want to see a work of art I'll visit MOMA.

 Of course, tattoos aren't a gay-only adornment.
 In fact, they've been handed down to us by generations of dockworkers, sailors, boxers, Maori tribesmen and other hyper-masculine archetypes - which may be why some gay men are drawn to them (similar to the appeal of "bears" and the '70s clone look).
 But is worshipping at this altar of virility worth the price?
 (The same question can be asked about steroids.)